InnerSourceCommons/archive.innersourcecommons.org/events/isc-apac-2020-speakers.md

     </div>
     <b>Jerry Tan</b>
     <p>
-Committer of apache.org, mozilla.org, gnome.org PPMC of apache brpc incubating project, InnerSourceCommon Foundation member, InnerSource china group organizer, more than 20 years of Open Source Experience
+Jerry Tan now works with Tencent.
+He is a committer at apache.org, mozilla.org, gnome.org PPMC of apache brpc incubating project, member of the InnerSource Commons community, InnerSource China group organizer, and has more than 20 years of Open Source Experience
 </p>
   </div>
 <div style="clear:both;"></div>